Charleston Property Managers Talk About Severe Weather and Your Roof

 So what does examining this hypothetical scenario teach you?

-- If you absolutely cannot stand the idea of paying an inspector's fee, and if you feel that you must perform the inspection yourself, then take the time to do it right.
+If you absolutely cannot stand the idea of paying an inspector's fee, and if you feel that you must perform the inspection yourself, then take the time to do it right.
 Actually get on the roof and physically examine each section.
-Please note that because this is dangerous, it is expressly not recommend.
+Please note that because this is dangerous, as Charleston property managers, we don't recommend it.
 Also remember to physically go into the attic space and personally examine each section of the underside of your roof.